Campus lunch on the Stetson Green

 • Introduce employees to office culture and logistics (ex. on Fridays we wear green, any departmental recognitions/awards, the shredding company picks up weekly on Tuesdays, how the office might celebrate achievements, birthdays, holidays, Hatterversaries, etc.)

-• Introduce employees to Stetson applications/need-to-knows like SchoolDude, Timesheet/Leave Reporting, Green Pages, Stetson Announce, Event Request System, IT Support, WebGarage, Public Safety, etc.
+• Introduce employees to Stetson applications/need-to-knows like Timesheet/Leave Reporting, Green Pages, Stetson Announce, Event Request System, IT Support, WebGarage, Public Safety, etc.

 • Provide time for employee to complete Title IX training within the first 30 days.
-Training can be found on their MyStetson >UE Training Portal under Mosaic: Prevent Sexual Violence Together.
+Training can be found on their MyStetson > UE Training Portal under Mosaic: Prevent Sexual Violence Together.

-• Schedule a 30-day check-in with their supervisor.
+• Schedule a 30-day check-in.

 We are here to help!